laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

  <script src="https://cdn.jsdelivr.net/npm/@logseq/libs@0.0.1-alpha.34/dist/lsplugin.user.min.js"></script>
 ```

-Then JavaScript code which let you interact with the logseq application with a nice and simple API.
+Then JavaScript code lets you interact with the logseq application with a nice and simple API.
 Here, we register a slash command called `💥 Big Bang` which will display a message in the logseq application.

 ```js
 function main () {